 My home country has been all I have known for the entirety of my life and after I have completed my course in XYZ university, I will be coming back home to utilize my newly developed skills for the betterment of my own country.

-Construct a unique and concrete answer that reflects that you have no plans to live and work in the US after the completion of your studies.
+Construct your own unique and concrete answer that reflects that you have no plans to live and work in the US after the completion of your studies.

 Be confident when you answer.
 Do not seem unsure about your decision to come back home.